starlys/RetroDRY/documentation/2server.md

 -   Overridable methods for saving:

     -   Save() - Override this to change the save behavior as a whole.
 You receive the pristine and modifed daton versions as well as the diff, so you can scan for values and call stored procedures from here.
 Be sure that your implementation reads database-assigned primary keys assigns them to the Modified persison's rows; this allows the framework to detect the new daton key for newly inserted persistons.
-    -   DatabaseAssignsKeysForTable() - Override this to specify that the database will not assign primary key values; the default is true for all tables.
     -   PopulateWriterColumns() - Override this to change the way column values are accumulated for a particular row.
 This gets called when the diff row is being examined, for both insert and updates.
 The default behavior appends all columns from a row (except primary key and computed columns) to a SqlWriteBuilder instance, including custom values.
 You might override this to append more values to the SqlWriteBuilder or change the values.
     -   DeleteRowWithCascade() - Override this to change the delete behavior for a row with cascading to child rows.
 The default implementation recursively calls DeleteSingleRow, but if you have a stored procedure or some other way to handle cascading, override this method.
     -   DeleteSingleRow() - Override this to change delete behavior for a single row.
 The framework will call this for the most nested child rows first, working up to the top level deleted row, so the implementation of this override does not need to cascade.